Tarik-Sivac/Data-Science-Salary-Analysis-Project/README.md

 - **employee_residence**: The country of residence of the employee.
 - **remote_ratio**: The ratio of remote work (0 for no remote work, 50 for hybrid, 100 for fully remote).
 - **company_location**: The country where the company is located.
-- **company_size**: The size of the company (Small, Medium, Large).
+- **company_size**: The company's size (Small, Medium, Large).

   ## Getting Started

-To get started with this project, you will need to clone the repository and set up the necessary dependencies.
+To start this project, you must clone the repository and set up the necessary dependencies.
 Detailed instructions are provided in the "Installation" section below.

 ## Installation